You Can Go Home Again, and Maybe You Should

 Posted March 1, 2011 | Reviewed by Ekua Hagan

 In her recent hit recording, "The House that Built Me," country-western performer Miranda Lambert sings, "I know they say you can't go home again; I just had to come back one last time; Ma'am, I know you don't know me from Adam; But these handprints on the front steps are mine."

 Not everyone feels emotionally connected to his or her childhood home.
 About a third of the adults I surveyed reported no interest in visiting places from their past.
 But most adults have experienced a desire to see a former home, and millions of Americans have made the trip.
 Perhaps not surprisingly, I am one of them.
 If you have been thinking about visiting your childhood home, my advice is to just do it.
-More specific advice on how you can make the most of your trip can be found at my web site: http://www.returninghomebook.com.
+More specific advice on how you can make the most of your trip can be found on my website.